 I had my first cigarette at 19 years old.
-I had just experienced what felt like my first real adult trauma and was working at Aveda part time while I’m college.
+I had just experienced what felt like my first real adult trauma and was working at Aveda part time while in college.
 It was there where I was surrounded by a fun and eclectic group of coworkers.
 I really enjoyed going to work with them, it was the time of my becoming as a young woman.
 One of my coworkers was a smoker and she would be the person that gave me my first cigarette.
 It took a while for my body to even get used to the nicotine in the chemicals, I remember my stomach hurting and feeling queasy many times in the beginning.
 But after a while her and I were smoke break buddies and I would have continued to smoke up until I was 37 years old.

 I quit smoking December 26, 2018, I was 37 years old.
 At that point I was smoking 5 to 6 cigarettes a day.

 The first few days without cigarettes, the initial 1 to 3 days, were challenging but manageable.
-As the time continued on, the withdrawal symptoms intensified and included: coughing during the day and extreme coughing during the night, mucus expulsion, irritability, intense sensitivity producing tears or outbursts, sleeplessness, heightened temper and agitation.
+As the time continued on, the withdrawal symptoms intensified and included: coughing during the day and extreme coughing during the night, mucus expulsion, irritability, intense sensitivity producing crying spells or outbursts, sleeplessness, heightened temper and agitation.
 I knew a set of withdrawal symptoms would appear, but was unaware that they would feel the way that they did.
-The biggest apprehension I have overcome, although it has not been easy, is that I do not need cigarettes in order to survive, to help me be comfortable with my less extroverted parts or to soothe the pangs of loneliness I experience from time to time.
+The biggest apprehension I have overcome, although it has not been easy, is that I do not need cigarettes in order to survive or to help me be comfortable with my less extroverted parts or to soothe the pangs of loneliness I experience from time to time.

 I actually had a relapse two days ago.
 I smoked a cigarette and a half and expected myself to be hard on myself for making that choice.
 But after a day of allowing myself to recover and sit with my emotions of discomfort surrounding the current pandemic and the change in the way we socialize, I realize that I am human and I give myself permission to make a mistake.
-I do not feel or see myself returning to an active smoker and know that the will power I have exercised over the past year and a few months can continue to lead me on my smoke-free journey.
+I do not feel or see myself returning to life as an active smoker and I know that the will power I have exercised over the past year and a few months can continue to lead me on my smoke-free journey.

 I would say the strategies I use & have used to deal with my cravings are a combination of food, exercise, drinking water, speaking out loud the fact that I am having a craving and maintaining a healthier relationship with my emotions.